shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include figure src="./images/tutorial/image_41.gif" %}

-Once you are happy with your shot layout, save the file via the **Shotgun > File Save…** menu action.
+Once you are happy with your shot layout, save the file via the **{% include product %} > File Save…** menu action.
 If you were to go ahead and publish at this point, you would only see the entire maya session as an available item to publish.

 An easy customization to add, and one that provides a lot of flexibility to a pipeline, is the ability to publish stand-alone cameras to a file format that is easy to import into other packages.
 This makes it possible to generate the camera once, typically in layout, and then have all other pipeline steps, such as animation, lighting, and compositing, consume it directly.